Key Academic Advisor

 Peterson is also very interested in privacy issues and the threat to personal freedom posed by the misuse of personal information by government and business.
 An article by Peterson on this issue can be found Here.

-In the late 80's Peterson and Prof. Richard Kitchener in the Philosophy Department designed the current form of the course PL305F, Philosophical Issues in the Information Sciences.
-This course is a technical elective (Group II) in the computer science major, and covers philosophical issues pertaining to artificial intelligence (cognitive science), especially as a critique of the "cognitivist hypothesis" that minds and computers are both fundamentally "computational" in nature, as well as ethical issues surrounding computers and their uses.
+In the late 80's Peterson and Prof. Richard Kitchener in the Philosophy Department designed the the course PL305F, Philosophical Issues in the Information Sciences.
+This course was a technical elective (Group II) in the computer science major, and covers philosophical issues pertaining to artificial intelligence (cognitive science), especially as a critique of the "cognitivist hypothesis" that minds and computers are both fundamentally "computational" in nature, as well as ethical issues surrounding computers and their uses.

 From the late 80's to the late 90's Peterson held a joint academic appointment with the Philosophy Department as Assistant Professor to teach PL305F during the fall semesters.
-PL305F is still taught in the philosophy dept. in spring semesters and satisfies a Group II technical elective for computer science majors.
+PL305F is no longer taught regularly in the philosophy dept. though it would count as a technical elective for computer science majors.

 A typical syllabus of PL305F as taught by Peterson is available.